Grating haptic perception through touchscreen: Sighted vs. Visually Impaired: Conclusion

-While the study successfully validated the potential of vibrotactile encoding for graphical communication, limitations such as small sample sizes and device-specific vibration motor constraints warrant further exploration.
-Meanwhile, it's also meaninngful to consider variables such as the degree of visual impairment, the duration of impairment, and any tactile training to fully understand their impact on tactile processing skills.
+As a pilot study, we minimized constraints on participant behavior and used standard, fundamental hardware platforms, enhancing the ecological validity of the findings.
+Although we successfully validated the potential of vibrotactile encoding for graphical communication, limitations such as a small sample size and device-specific vibration motor constraints warrant further exploration.
+Meanwhile, it is meaningful to consider variables such as the degree and duration of visual impairment and any tactile training.
 Future research should expand participant diversity, incorporate real-world graphical content, and optimize vibration parameters for broader accessibility.

-Furthermore, in this study, it is observed that different participants in the VI group, due to their lived experiences with tactile perception, employed distinct and personalized touch strategies, such as using multiple fingers or bringing the phone close to the skull to sense vibrations.
-These touch strategies were considered part of tactile sensitivity in our experiment.
-However, existing research suggests that multi-finger touch can enhance tactile perception, and the use of auditory cues in multimodal tactile perception may also influence tactile sensitivity.
-This represents both a potential uncontrolled variable in our current experiment and a promising direction for future research.
+Prior to this study, researchers observed that VI participants could employ diverse, personalized touch strategies—such as using multiple fingers or pressing the device against their skulls.
+However, all participants strictly adhered to the standardized protocol (using a single finger with the smartphone secured on a stand) throughout the practice and formal testing phases.
+Previous studies suggest that multifinger touch and auditory cues can enhance tactile perception.
+Whether viewed as an intrinsic aspect of vibrotactile discrimination or as natural smartphone interaction habits, personalized behaviors constitute a promising direction for future haptic research.

-In conclusion, this work advances empirical support for vibration-based assistive technologies, offering a scalable and portable solution to enhance digital inclusion for visually impaired populations.
-By bridging sensory modalities and prioritizing user-centered design, such innovations promise to redefine accessibility in human-computer interaction, ultimately improving quality of life for individuals with visual impairments.
+In conclusion, this study advances the empirical support for vibration-based assistive technologies, offering a scalable and portable solution to enhance digital inclusion for VI populations.
+By bridging sensory modalities and prioritizing user-centered design, such innovations can redefine accessibility, ultimately improving the quality of life for VI individuals.